Daniel-KM/Omeka-S-module-SearchSolr/README.md

 Here, the path to set in the config of the core in Omeka S is `solr/omeka`.

 The config files are saved in `/var/solr/data` by default.

+Possible issues:
+- The directory /var/solr is not belonging to solr, so run `sudo chown -R solr:solr /var/solr`.
+- There may be remaining files after a failed creation, so run first `sudo su - solr -c "/opt/solr/bin/solr delete -c omeka"`.
+- There may be a rights issue, so backup and remove the file "security.json" from the data directory, then create the core with the command above, then restore the file "security.json".

 ### Upgrade a config